NrgXnat/xnat-jupyterhub-image/README.md

     docker stack deploy -c docker-stack.yml jupyterhub
     ```

-   JupyterHub should be available at http://localhost:8000/jupyterhub.
+   JupyterHub should be available at http://localhost:8000/jupyterhub (or your domain name).
+See notes below for
+   configuring your reverse proxy if you can't find JupyterHub.

 5. Pull single-user container images:
    ```shell